 Is the Miniature Australian Shepherd Right For You?

-Miniature Australian Shepherds are an amazing compact package.
+The Mini Aussie is an amazing compact package.
 They are intelligent, energetic, loving, loyal, and protective.
 They have few grooming essentials and are a healthy breed.
 If you are active and looking for an amazing best friend, then a Miniature Australian Shepherd may be just what you’re looking for.

 Now that we’ve told you the 10 things you should know about the Miniature Australian Shepherd, here are the high points that we think are key: